patel7030/Todo-application/README.md

 Frontend is deployed on Vercel with the environment variable NEXT_PUBLIC_API_URL.
 Backend is deployed on Railway with MySQL connected using environment variables.

+Why Not Use a Single Platform?
+Vercel is optimized for Next.js and provides fast global delivery for frontend apps, whereas Railway offers easier setup for backend servers and managed MySQL hosting.
+Using both platforms ensures better performance, simpler configuration, and smooth scaling compared to deploying everything on one platform.

 Features
 Add tasks, update status, delete tasks, filter tasks (All, Active, Completed), responsive UI for mobile and desktop.